Antiz96/arch-update/CONTRIBUTING.md

 This project uses the following commit types:

-- chore: for internal/miscellaneous changes
+- chore: for internal / miscellaneous changes
-- feat: for new features (or improvements/additions to existing features)
+- feat: for new features (or improvements / additions to existing features)
 - fix: for bug fixes
 - doc: for documentation only changes
 - style: For changes that do not affect the meaning of the code (white-space, formatting, typo fixes, etc...)

 An optional scope can be provided to the commit type if relevant (for instance when a change is specific to a precise part of the project), like so: `type(scope): commit message`.

-If a commit introduces a breaking change, its type must contain a `!` (e.g. `feat!: commit message`) and/or a `BREAKING CHANGE:` mention should be added at the end of your commit message (e.g. `BREAKING CHANGE: description of the breaking change`).
+If a commit introduces a breaking change, its type must contain a `!` (e.g. `feat!: commit message`) and / or a `BREAKING CHANGE:` mention should be added at the end of your commit message (e.g. `BREAKING CHANGE: description of the breaking change`).

 Here are a few examples of the expected commit format: